OpenEvalProject/evals/manuscripts/elife-53535/v2/manuscript.md

 Frozen cell pellets were resuspended in 5x the cell pellet weight of ice-cold 20 mM sodium phosphate, pH 7.4, containing 300 mM NaCl and 10 mM imidazole.
 Fifty µL of protease inhibitor cocktail (Sigma-Aldrich, P8849) was added for each gram of cell pellet.
 Lysozyme was added to a final concentration of 0.2 mg/mL and the cells were lysed by probe sonication (20 s of sonication followed by 30 s on ice, repeated three times).
 Cell debris was removed by centrifugation at 18,000 x g for 20 min at 4°C. The soluble fraction was then loaded onto 1 mL or 3 mL HisPur Ni-NTA Spin Columns (Thermo Scientific) and His-tagged protein was purified according to the manufacturer’s protocol.
 Bound protein was eluted with one column volume of 20 mM sodium phosphate, pH 7.4, containing 300 mM NaCl and increasing amounts of imidazole (100 mM, 250 mM, and finally 500 mM).
 Two separate elutions were performed with 500 mM imidazole.
 Fractions containing the protein of interest were pooled and dialyzed overnight against 6–12 L of exchange buffer at 4°C. (ProA and ArgC were dialyzed against 20 mM potassium phosphate, pH 7.5, containing 20 mM DTT.
 N-acetylornithine aminotransferase was dialyzed against 20 mM potassium phosphate, pH 7.5.
 CPS was dialyzed against 100 mM potassium phosphate, pH 7.6.
 Ornithine transcarbamoylase was dialyzed against 20 mM Tris-acetate, pH 7.5.
 ArgB was dialyzed against 10 mM Tris-HCl, pH 7.8.)
 Protein purity was assessed by SDS-PAGE and concentration measured using the Qubit protein assay kit with a Qubit 3.0 fluorometer (Invitrogen).
 Purified protein was stored at 4°C for short-term storage, and frozen in liquid nitrogen and stored at −70°C for long-term storage.

-## GSA and NAGSA dehydrogenase assays
+### GSA and NAGSA dehydrogenase assays

 The native and neo-ArgC activities of ProA were assayed in the reverse direction (dehydrogenase reaction) because the lability of the forward substrates γ-glutamyl phosphate and N-acetylglutamyl phosphate makes them difficult to purify.
 The change in the dehydrogenase activity due to a mutation is proportional to the change in the reductase activity according to the Haldane relationship (Haldane, 1930; McLoughlin and Copley, 2008).

 Assaying ProA’s dehydrogenase activity using γ-glutamyl semialdehyde (GSA) and N-acetylglutamyl semialdehyde (NAGSA) as substrates is complicated by the equilibrium of GSA and NAGSA with their hydrated forms, as well as GSA’s intramolecular cyclization to form pyrroline-5-carboxylate (P5C) (Bearne and Wolfenden, 1995; Mezl and Knox, 1976).
 In order to measure the concentration of the free aldehyde form of these substrates, we mixed 15 µM ProA or ArgC with 2 mM ‘GSA’ (including the hydrate and P5C) or 2 mM ‘NAGSA’ (including the hydrate), respectively, in a solution containing 100 mM potassium phosphate, pH 7.6, and 1 mM NADP+ and measured the burst in NADPH production (Khanal et al., 2015).
 The concentrations of GSA+P5C+hydrate or NAGSA+hydrate were determined using the o-aminobenzaldehyde assay (Albrecht et al., 1962; Mezl and Knox, 1976). ﻿The absorbance at 340 nm due to formation of NADPH exhibited a burst followed by a linear phase that was followed for 60 s.
 We assume that the burst corresponds to reduction of the free aldehyde form of GSA or NAGSA and the rate of the linear phase is determined by the conversion of the hydrate (and P5C in the case of GSA) to the free aldehyde.
+We calculated the magnitude of the burst by fitting either all of the data or the linear portion of the data to one of the following equations.

+$$
+f(x)=mx+b
+$$

+$$
+f(x)=mx+b(1−e^{−x})
+$$

-We calculated the magnitude of the burst by fitting either all of the data or the linear portion of the data to one of the following equations.(11)f(x)=mx+b(12)f(x)=mx+b(1−e−x)where x is time in seconds, m is the slope of the linear phase, and b is the magnitude of the burst and thus proportional to the starting concentration of the free aldehyde form of the substrate.
+where x is time in seconds, m is the slope of the linear phase, and b is the magnitude of the burst and thus proportional to the starting concentration of the free aldehyde form of the substrate.
 In the case of the linear fit, only the linear portion of the A340 data was used.
 Equation 11 was used to calculated NAGSA free aldehyde concentration because the exponential equation did not fit the data well.
 Equation 12 was used to calculated GSA free aldehyde concentration.
 We repeated the assay three times and averaged the magnitude of the burst to calculate free aldehyde concentrations for solutions of GSA and NAGSA (under these buffer and temperature conditions) of 4.5% and 4.2% of the total concentration of free aldehyde + hydrate (+ P5C for GSA), respectively.

 GSA and NAGSA dehydrogenase activities were measured by monitoring the appearance of NADPH at 340 nm in reaction mixtures containing 100 mM potassium phosphate, pH 7.6, 1 mM NADP+, varying concentrations of NAGSA or GSA, and catalytic amounts of ProA, ProA*, and ProA**.
 All kinetic measurements were done at 25°C. Values for KM refer to the concentration of the free aldehyde form of the substrate.
 An example R script used to calculate the Michaelis-Menten parameters can be found in Source code 2 Table 2—source code 1.

-## Assays for carbamoyl phosphate synthetase activity and allosteric regulation
+### Assays for carbamoyl phosphate synthetase activity and allosteric regulation

 Kinetic assays for carbamoyl phosphate synthetase (CPS) were carried out with minor modifications of the methods described in Pierrat and Raushel (2002).
 The rate of ATP hydrolysis was measured at 37°C by coupling production of ADP to oxidation of NADH using pyruvate kinase, which converts ADP and PEP to ATP and pyruvate, and lactate dehydrogenase, which reduces pyruvate to lactate.
 Loss of NADH was monitored at 340 nm.
 Reaction mixtures consisted of 50 mM HEPES, pH 7.5, containing 10 mM MgCl2, 100 mM KCl, 20 mM potassium bicarbonate, 10 mM L-glutamine, 1 mM PEP, 0.2 mM NADH, saturating amounts of pyruvate kinase and lactate dehydrogenase (Sigma-Aldrich, P0294), and varying amounts of ATP (0.01 to 8 mM).
 Reactions were initiated by adding CPS to a final concentration of 0.2 µM.
 The effects of UMP and ornithine were measured under the same reaction conditions but with a fixed ATP concentration of 0.2 mM and varying concentrations of either UMP or ornithine.
 Kinetic parameters were calculated from a nonlinear least squares regression of data for three technical replicates at each substrate concentration.
 Examples of R scripts used to calculate Michaelis-Menten parameters and parameters for allosteric regulation of CPS by UMP and ornithine can be found in Source code 2 and Source code 3, respectively.

 Carbamoyl phosphate production was measured with minor modifications of previously described procedures (Snodgrass and Parry, 1969; Stapleton et al., 1996).
 Formation of carbamoyl phosphate by CPS was coupled with formation of citrulline by ornithine transcarbamoylase; citrulline forms a yellow complex (ε464 = 37800 M−1 cm−1﻿; Snodgrass and Parry, 1969) when mixed with diacetyl monoxime and antipyrine.
 Reaction mixtures consisted of 50 mM HEPES, pH 7.5, 10 mM MgCl2, 100 mM KCl, 20 mM potassium bicarbonate, 10 mM L-glutamine, 4 mM ATP, 10 mM L-ornithine, and 0.7 µM ornithine transcarbamoylase.
 Reactions (0.25 mL) were initiated by adding CPS at a final concentration of 0.2 µM.
 After incubation for 2.5 min at 37°C, reactions were quenched by addition of 1 mL of a solution consisting of 25% concentrated H2SO4, 25% H3PO4 (85%), 0.25% (w/v) ferric ammonium sulfate, and 0.37% (w/v) antipyrine, followed by addition of 0.5 mL of 0.4% (w/v) diacetyl monoxime/7.5% (w/v) NaCl.
 The quenched reaction mixtures were placed in a boiling water bath for 15 min before measurement of OD464.
 Control reactions contained all components except CPS.

-## RNA structure prediction
+### RNA structure prediction

 RNA secondary structures for argB mRNAs were predicted using CLC Main Workbench 8.1, which uses the mfold algorithm (Mathews et al., 1999).
 The entire intergenic region between kanr and argB plus the first 33 nucleotides of argB were included in the structure prediction.
 The first 33 nucleotides were included because an mRNA-bound ribosome prevents another ribosome from binding to the mRNA until it has moved past the first 33 nucleotides (Steitz, 1969).
 Thus, at least the first 33 nucleotides are available for folding with the upstream region when a mRNA is being translated.

-## Calculation of RNA folding times
+### Calculation of RNA folding times

 Folding times for a 63-nucleotide region (30 nt downstream and 30 nt upstream of the argB start codon) surrounding the start codon of argB mRNAs were calculated using the Kinfold program (v1.3) from the ViennaRNA v2.4.11 package (Wolfinger et al., 2004).
 Kinfold utilizes a Monte Carlo algorithm to calculate the folding time of each RNA sequence to the lowest free energy structure.
 We simulated 500 folding trajectories for each structure.

-## Calculation of sRNA-mRNA hybridization energy
+### Calculation of sRNA-mRNA hybridization energy

 Hybridization energies for sRNA-argB mRNA interactions were calculated using the IntaRNA algorithm, which predicts interacting regions between two RNA molecules by taking into account both the stability of sRNA-mRNA interactions and the accessibility of the interacting sequences (Busch et al., 2008; Mann et al., 2017; Raden et al., 2018; Wright et al., 2014).
 The 65 annotated non-coding RNAs in the E. coli BW25113 genome (GenBank accession number CP009273 Grenier et al., 2014) were used as query sRNAs.
 The RNA sequences encompassing the intergenic region between kanr and argB through 33 bp downstream of the argB start codon were used as target mRNAs.
 Default parameters were applied with seven base pairs as the minimum size of the seed region.

-## Data availability
+### Data availability

 The genome sequence of E. coli strain AM187 used in this study has been deposited to NCBI GenBank under accession number CP037857.1.